Back To Search Results

 Introduction

 Simulation-based education is a broad term that encompasses interactions with mannequins and standardized patients, along with practicing procedural skills.
 Simulation represents an important facet of undergraduate and graduate medical education and provides an opportunity to practice skills before performing them on patients.
-The simulation environment represents a perfect opportunity for the deliberate practice of complex skills until a level of mastery is achieved for both routine and low frequency/high stakes procedures alike.[1]
+The simulation environment represents a perfect opportunity for the deliberate practice of complex skills until mastery is achieved for routine and low-frequency, high-stakes procedures.[1]
 The process of deliberate practice requires time and motivation, along with goal-oriented feedback at multiple points in time; the process is outcomes-based, not time-based.[2]
 Mastery learning does not focus on standardizing teaching processes but rather on the process of learning.
 In doing so, variations in learner outcomes are lessened, leading to improved patient safety and cost-effective care, a vital construct given the continuing shift in healthcare delivery systems.[3]
-Simulation-based mastery learning represents an opportunity to solve complex drivers identified as areas needed for improvement in patient safety: communication, teamwork, procedural competency, and knowledge of high stakes/rare events.[3]
+Simulation-based mastery learning represents an opportunity to solve complex drivers identified as areas needed for improvement in patient safety: communication, teamwork, procedural competency, and knowledge of high stakes or rare events.[3]

 Curriculum Development